jwra/LogToSheet/README.md

 ## Usage
 Initialize a new instance of `LogToSheet`.
 The constructor accepts an options object.
 At a minimum you must provide the sheet name via the `sheet` option.
-You can also optionally override the timestamp time zone with the `timeZone` option.
+You can also optionally override the timestamp time zone with the `timeZone` option or configure how many logs are buffered before they are automatically flushed with the `maxBuffer` option.
 ```
 const log = new LogToSheet({
   sheet: "Logs",
   // optional: timezone used for timestamps
-  timeZone: "America/Los_Angeles"
+  timeZone: "America/Los_Angeles",
+  // optional: maximum number of entries to buffer before flush
+  maxBuffer: 1000
 });
 ```
 Insert new logs by calling the  ```insert``` method with 1 argument which is the value to log.